Ardennes American Cemetery and Memorial: Interments

 Many of the 5,329 people interred at the Ardennes American Cemetery died during Nazi Germany's final major offensive in the west, the Battle of the Bulge.
 They include some service troops who were fighting as infantry.
-Others died in the advance to the Rhine and across Germany, and in the strategic bombardment of Europe.
-Three-fifths of those buried in the cemetery were airmen.
+Others died in the advance to the Rhine and across Germany, and in the area during the strategic bombardment of Europe; three-fifths of the burials in the cemetery are airmen.

-The dead came from almost every state in the Union as well as from Washington, D.C., Canada, Denmark, England, France, Germany, Ireland, the Philippines, and the British West Indies.
+The dead came from almost every state in the United States as well as from Washington, D.C., Canada, Denmark, England, France, Germany, Ireland, the Philippines, and the British West Indies.
 777 of the headstones mark the graves of 792 unidentified bodies.
 Among the headstones are eleven instances in which two brothers are buried side by side.
 There are also three cases in which two identified airmen are buried in single graves.

-The cemetery is closed to future interments, with exceptions made for recently recovered remains of American World War II dead.
-In 1992, the remains of American war dead were discovered in a forest east of Elsenborn, Belgium.
+The cemetery is closed to future interments except in cases of recently-recovered remains of American World War II dead.
+For example, in 1992, the remains of possible American war dead were discovered in a forest east of Elsenborn, Belgium.
 Through DNA testing, one set of remains was identified as Sgt.
-John T. Puckett of Wichita, Kansas, who had been listed as Missing in Action during the Battle of the Bulge.
-Puckett's family requested he be interred in the Ardennes cemetery; his burial there took place on 18 June 2005.
+John T. Puckett of Wichita, Kansas, who had been listed as missing in action during the Battle of the Bulge.
+Puckett's family requested he be interred in the cemetery, and his burial there took place on 18 June 2005.